LazyTitan33/CTF-Writeups/Nahamcon-2024/Mobile/Buggy_Jumper_1.md

 ## Solution

 I found [this](https://github.com/bruvzg/gdsdecomp/releases) great precompiled tool on github.
-I ran it and opened the `flag.gdc` and selected the lasted bytecode version from the drop down list:
+I ran it and opened the `flag.gdc` and selected the latest bytecode version from the drop down list:

 ![image](https://github.com/LazyTitan33/CTF-Writeups/assets/80063008/d2be83f2-6b3f-4808-95c8-7fb6eaa55bef)